-Argentina awaits VP Cristina Fernández corruption verdict
+Argentine VP Cristina Fernández guilty, 6 years for fraud

-BUENOS AIRES, Argentina (AP) — All eyes in Argentina were on federal court, where three judges prepared Tuesday to announce their verdict in the corruption trial of Vice President Cristina Fernández de Kirchner.
+Speaking after the verdict, she described herself as the victim of a “judicial mafia.”

+Her supporters vowed to paralyze the country with a nationwide strike.
+They clogged downtown Buenos Aires and marched on the federal court building, beating drums and shouting as they pressed against police barriers.

-She’s accused of running a criminal organization that defrauded the state of $1 billion during her presidency through public works contracts granted to a construction magnate closely tied to her family.
+Fernández roundly denied all the accusations.
+Argentina’s dominant leader this century, she was accused of improperly granting public works contracts to a construction magnate closely tied to her family.

-The prosecution asked for 12 years in prison and a lifetime ban from public office if at least two judges vote to convict on both charges.
-But an appeal is certain no matter the verdict, and meanwhile she’ll remain immune from arrest if she wins election to another federal office.

-What’s also certain: The verdict will further divide the South American nation, where politics can be a blood sport and the 69-year-old populist leader is either loved or hated.
-Her followers, including some of Argentina’s leading trade unions, vowed to paralyze the country if she’s found guilty.
+The verdict is certain to deepen fissures in the South American nation, where politics can be a blood sport and the 69-year-old populist leader is either loved or hated.

-Crowds blocked streets in the center of Buenos Aires ahead of Tuesday afternoon’s verdict in the trial, which began in 2019.
-Lines of police prepared to reinforce tall metal barriers outside the court.
-Fernández, who has roundly denied all the accusations, planned to observe the verdict from her office in Congress.

 Prosecutors said Fernández fraudulently directed 51 public works projects to Lázaro Báez, a construction magnate and early ally of her and her husband Nestor Kirchner, who served as president from 2003-2007 and died suddenly in 2010.

-Báez and members of her 2007-2015 presidential administration are among a dozen others accused of joining Fernández in the conspiracy.
+Báez and members of her 2007-2015 presidential administration were among a dozen others accused in the conspiracy.
+The panel sentenced Báez and her public works secretary, José López, to six years.
+Most of the others got lesser sentences.

 Prosecutors Diego Luciani and Sergio Mola said the Báez company was created to embezzle revenues through improperly bid projects that suffered from cost overruns and in many cases were never completed.
 The company disappeared after the Kirchners’ 12 years in power, they said.

-In Argentina, judges in such cases customarily pronounce verdicts and sentences first and explain how they reached their decision later, but given the public pressure in this case, they could offer some details before the panel’s full decision is read out loud in February.
+In Argentina, judges in such cases customarily pronounce verdicts and sentences first and explain how they reached their decision later.
+The panel’s full decision is expected in February.
 After that, the verdict can be appealed up to the Supreme Court, a process that could take years.

-Pollster Roberto Bacman, who directs Argentina’s Center for Public Opinion Studies and supported the campaign of current President Alberto Fernández, said the opposition parties are hoping to campaign calling her a convict, as well as a thief and a whore.
+Pollster Roberto Bacman, who directs Argentina’s Center for Public Opinion Studies and supported the campaign of current President Alberto Fernández, said the opposition parties have been hoping to campaign calling her a convict, as well as a thief and a whore.

 And Cristina Fernández, who last month compared her judges to a “firing squad,” is ready to play the victim, characterizing the judiciary as a pawn of right-wing forces including opposition media and Mauricio Macri, who succeeded her as president, Bacman said.